eclipse-sumo/sumo/docs/web/docs/Tutorials/GTFS.md

 python tools/import/gtfs/gtfs2pt.py -n osm.net.xml --gtfs GTFS_VBB_Juni-Dezember-2019.zip --date 20190904 --osm-routes osm_ptlines.xml --repair --modes bus
 ```

-The option **--repair** is not mandatory but is helpful.
+The option **--repair** is not mandatory, but helpful.
 It takes the given ptLines
 and tries to repair them using duarouter before the mapping.
 If some routes of the
 ptLines are not valid, they won't be used for the mapping.